block-foundation/brand/README.md

 ### Text Conventions

-Capitalize the "B" and "F" in "Block Foundationn" in all copy text.
+Capitalize the "B" and "F" in "Block Foundation" in all copy text.
 The Block Foundationn should only be presented in all uppercase when displayed in our official logos.

 ## Color